GPII/universal/gpii/configs/README.md

 1. Start GPII application in development or production modes;
 2. Write integration and acceptance tests.

+The "production" configurations are intended for use in production deployments.
+The "development" configurations are used in the acceptance tests in this package.
+The "manualTesting" configurations provided in this directory are intended for use in manual QA, troubleshooting, demos, et cetera.

-## The "local" Configurations and Database Content
+## The Couchdb Test Harness

-The "local" configurations make use of the gpii-couchdb-test-harness package, which ensures that a CouchDB instance is available and provisioned with the required data if no data is found.
-Note, you can control how Couch is started/stopped using an environment variable:
+The "development" and "manualTesting" configurations in this package make use of the gpii-couchdb-test-harness package, which ensures that a CouchDB instance is available and provisioned with the required data if no data is found.
+The caseHolder used in with most "development" configurations has sequence steps that start the harness and wait for CouchDB to be ready.
+The "manualTesting" configurations provided in this directory immediately start the CouchDB harness (see below) on startup, and are intended for use in manual QA, troubleshooting, demos, et cetera.

+For all configurations that use the CouchDB test harness, you can control how Couch is started/stopped using an environment variable:

 * (nothing, the default): Start a Docker container running CouchDB.
 * `GPII_TEST_COUCH_USE_VAGRANT`: If this is set, a Vagrant VM will be created that is running Docker and CouchDB.